Exit... Stage Left: Reissues

 Exit...
 Stage Left was remastered again in 2011 by Andy VanDette for the "Sector" box sets, which re-released all of Rush's Mercury-era albums.
 It is included in the Sector 2 set.

 Exit...
 Stage Left was remastered for vinyl in 2015 by Sean Magee at Abbey Road Studios as a part of the official "12 Months of Rush" promotion.
 The high definition master prepared for this release was also made available for purchase in a 24-bit/48 kHz digital format at several high-resolution audio online music stores.
 These remasters have significantly less dynamic range compression than the 1997 remasters and the "Sector" remasters by Andy VanDette.
 Sean Magee remastered the audio from an analog copy of the original digital master, using a 192 kHz sample rate.
 But since Exit...
 Stage Left was originally mixed on digital equipment at 16-bit/44.1 kHz, no audio above 22 kHz exists in the original digital master or any of the remasters, which is why many digital music stores are only selling the album at a maximum sample rate of 48 kHz.

 Track listing

+">" indicates a segue directly into the next track.